Vallaquenta/jellyfin-arr-stack/README.md

 </details>

 #### SABnzbd
+You will need to set the following:
-Obtain your API key from SABnzbd `General Settings -> Security` Optionally you can create a user account here for your SABnzbd setup (recommended)
+- Obtain your API key from SABnzbd in `General Settings -> Security`
+- Optionally you can create a user account here for your SABnzbd setup (recommended)
+- Change port to 8081
+-

 <details>
   <summary>Screenshots</summary>